How to Remove Stains from Baby Clothes

 #1 ECOS’s OxoBrite® Multi-Purpose Stain Remover

-A baby-safe pre-soak treatment you can trust is ECOS OxoBrite® Multi-Purpose Stain Remover.
+A pre-soak treatment you can trust is ECOS OxoBrite® Multi-Purpose Stain Remover.
 Its clean, unscented formula is chlorine-free and made with mineral-powered ingredients that won’t irritate your baby’s skin but will cut through stains.

 - Mix one gallon of water and a scoop of OxoBrite in a large container or bowl